hhtomaswt11/ASLAI--SA/TrabalhoPratico/README.md

 The frontend is a **Next.js** web application responsible for:

 * accessing the webcam;
-* capturing frames;
+* capturing frames from the video stream;
 * sending frames to the backend;
 * displaying the current prediction;
 * showing the confidence score;
-* allowing the user to switch between static and dynamic modes;
+* switching between static and dynamic recognition modes;
 * composing the final phrase;
 * triggering phrase correction;
-* triggering text-to-speech.
+* triggering text-to-speech output.

 ### Backend